Unix Timestamp → Human-Readable Date

 What is a Unix Timestamp?

 A Unix timestamp is an integer representing the number of seconds elapsed since the Unix epoch — January 1, 1970 at 00:00:00 Coordinated Universal Time (UTC).
 It is also commonly called epoch time or POSIX time.
 Because it is timezone-agnostic, Unix timestamps are the universal currency of time in computing: databases store them, APIs return them, and log files record them.
+A single integer is far more portable than a formatted date string, which requires parsing rules, locale handling, and timezone context to interpret correctly.

 How to Use This Tool